micmejia/bible-dump/AMPC/Song of Solomon/Song 2.md

-[So I went with him, and when we were climbing the rocky steps up the hillside, my beloved shepherd said to me] O my dove, [while you are here] in the seclusion of the clefts in the solid rock, in the sheltered _and_ secret place of the cliff, let me see your face, [^c]let me hear your voice; for your voice is sweet, and your face is lovely.
+[So I went with him, and when we were climbing the rocky steps up the hillside, my beloved shepherd said to me] O my dove, [while you are here] in the seclusion of the clefts in the solid rock, in the sheltered _and_ secret place of the cliff, let me see your face, let me hear your voice; for your voice is sweet, and your face is lovely.